ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 By choosing the correct exponent $k$, we can "teleport" data any distance around the cycle in a single step.
 This is the foundation of efficient rotations in FHE.

 Now, there is a catch.
-Most FHE libraries use $m$ as a **Power of Two** (e.g., $m=8192$), not a prime.
+Most FHE libraries use $m$ as a **Power of Two** (e.g., $m=8192$) rather than a prime number to maximize computational efficiency.
 For powers of two, a single generator is not enough.
 This leads us to the "Semi-Cyclic" case which we cover next.

 ***